-ing and its publication.
+Fall and Spring, 3 credit hours GER 8 This course is an introduction to creative writing and its publication.
 Students hone their written communication skills through the discipline of creative writing, as well as develop a deeper understanding of the literary arts.
 Emphasis is placed upon the writing of poems and short stories, but other forms of creative work may be utilized and discussed.
 We cover basic technical problems and formal concepts of creative writing.
-Students also study works by accomplished writers to see how those writers define and master their craft.
-At the end of the semester, students seek publication of their work in various formats.
-This writing intensive course meets 3 hours per week.
-Pre-requisites include Expository Writing OR Oral and Written Expression and one literature course OR permission of the instructor..
-Three hours lecture per week.
-Prerequisites: Expository Writing (ENGL 101) or Oral and Written Expression (ENGL 102), and one literature course, or permission of instructor.
+Students also study works by accomplished writers to see how

-SURVEY OF NATIVE AMERICAN LITERATURES Fall/Spring, 3 credit hours
+ENGL 224 SURVEY OF NATIVE AMERICAN LITERATURES Fall, 3 credit hours

 Introductory survey of expressive and essayist literature by selected Native American authors from the United States and Canada.
 Works will be chosen to reflect the diversity of Native American thought and experience as revealed through literature.
 Emphasis is on contemporary short fiction and poetry, but readings include essays, drama and the novel.
 Discussion of cultural context encompasses the oral tradition(s) and relevant political and social history.
-Audio-visual media and Internet resources will supplement lectures and discussions.
+Audiovisual media and Internet resources will supplement lectures and discussions.
 Three hours lecture per week.
 Prerequisite: Expository Writing (ENGL 101) or Oral and Written Expression (ENGL 102) or permission of instructor.

-AFRICAN AMERICAN LITERATURE Fall/Spring, 3 credit hours
+AFRICAN AMERICAN LITERATURE

-In this course, students will study African American authors from the Colonial Era up to the present.
-Topics to be covered include recurring themes and concerns, cultural pressures, historical contexts, intellectual currents and literary innovations.
-Students will study important African American writers such as Zora Neale Hurston, Richard Wright, Langston Hughes, Rita Dove, Toni Morrison, Alice Walker, and others.
-Three hours lecture per week.
-Prerequisites: Expository Writing (ENGL 101) or Oral and Written Expression (ENGL 102) or permission of instructor.
+Fall or Spring, 3 credit hoursGER 7This course focuses on African American authorsfrom the Colonial Era to the present.
+Topics includerecurring themes and concerns, cultural pressures,historical contexts, intellectual currents and literaryinnovations.
+Students study major African Americanwriters such as Zora Neale Hurston, Richard Wright,Langston Hughes, Rita Dove, Toni Morrison, AliceWalker, James Baldwin and others.
+Three hourslecture per week.
+Prerequisites: Expository Writing (ENGL 101) or Oral and Written Expression(ENGL 102) or permission of instructor.